Group-9-DD2480/Continuous_Integration/README.md

 P2 is implemented the same way as P1.
 The unit test can also be found at the same test class as P1.

+## Implementation of notification (P3)

+P3 is implemented in ContinuousIntegrationServer using Java Properties.
+It can be found in the sendMail function.
+The unit tests checks if it gets to the end of try function based on what the sendMail function returns.

 ## Run the tests
 Go to the pom.xml file in the terminal, use mvn compile and mvn test , to compile and run the tests.